-The Gibraltar cable system is a proprietary, high-tension cable barrier manufactured by Gibraltar Global, LLC.
-The system consists of steel posts installed in concrete post foundations with a sleeve of steel or a driven steel socket with a soil plate welded to the socket.
-Even though Gibraltar manufactures several cable barrier systems, the three-cable, Gibraltar TL-4 cable barrier system is the system commonly used on MDOT roadways.
-It meets NCHRP 350, TL-4 when placed on 1:6 or flatter slopes, but also meets NCHRP 350, TL-3 on slopes steeper than 1:6, up to 1:4.
-Furthermore, the Gibraltar cable terminal is an NCHRP 350, TL-3 compliant end terminal for use with the Gibraltar cable system.
+The Gibraltar cable system is a proprietary, high-tension cable barrier manufactured by Gibraltar Cable Barrier Systems, LP.
+The system consists of steel posts, driven into the ground or installed in concrete post foundations with a sleeve of steel.
+Gibraltar manufactures both three-cable and four-cable systems.
 3/4" diameter prestretched cables are attached to the posts and kept at the appropriate height by devices called "hairpins," which are unique to Gibraltar.
 The cables are tensioned according to cable temperature.